Changan Ford

 Changan Ford (長安福特 (Cháng'ān Fútè, 长安福特); full name Changan Ford Automobile Co., Ltd.) is a Chinese automotive manufacturing company headquartered in Chongqing.
 It is a 50/50 joint venture between local Changan Automobile and US-based Ford Motor Company.
 The company's principal activity is the manufacture of Ford brand passenger cars for the Chinese market.
-The company was formed in Dec.
-2012 after the decision to restructure Changan Ford Mazda, whereby Ford and Mazda agreed to work with Changan as separate joint ventures.
-Currently, Changan Ford's entire production base is the largest manufacturing location outside Detroit, Michigan for Ford.
+The company was formed in December 2012 after the decision to restructure Changan Ford Mazda, whereby Ford and Mazda agreed to work with Changan as separate joint ventures.
+Currently, Changan Ford's entire production base is the largest manufacturing location outside Detroit, Michigan, for Ford.
 It has plants in Chongqing, Hangzhou & Harbin.

 History

 In late 2012, China approved division of the Changan Ford Mazda joint venture 50-50 into separate Ford and Mazda components.

 In 2013, Changan Ford opened a new engine plant in Chongqing with an investment of US$500 million.

-On Jun.
-18, 2014, Changan Ford opened its transmission plant in Chongqing with an investment of US$350 million.
+Changan-Ford revealed the Jiayue sub-brand in May 2014.
+On 18 June 2014, Changan Ford opened its transmission plant in Chongqing with an investment of US$350 million.
 This is the first transmission plant for Ford in the Asia-Pacific region.
+During this period, the company nearly doubled market share to 4.5 percent within two years.